OpenMage/rfcs/draft/0001-change-pr-merging-rules.md

 ## Implementation

-It's just a matter of changing some project setting
+It's just a matter of changing some project settings from the github settings page.